 Even though the forex market is decentralized, it is widely known that central banks play a significant role in “manipulating” the levels of their currencies.
 At the same time, central banks must ensure the stability of their currency’s exchange rate, meaning that they cannot place a big order in the market and spook other market participants.

 Consequently, they place orders in blocks or several steps.
-So, for example, if a bank wants to buy 200 million of the British pound versus the US dollar, they will do it in blocks of 10M, 20M, etc.
+For example, if a bank wants to buy 200 million British pounds versus the US dollar, it may do it in blocks of 10M, 20M, etc.